-Prague is a carnival for beer lovers, the artfully crafted beer “flows like water” in the city.
-At some places water is more expensive than beer!
-So get ready for some beer action!
+Prague is a carnival for beer lovers, the artfully crafted beer flows like water in the city.
+At some places, water is more expensive than beer!
 Not a beer fan?
 The capital city also offers wine tasting.

 You are a melophile

-Groove to sonoric jazz music as you walk by in the street or lose yourself in the blissful violin playing from the churches.
+Groove to sonoric jazz as you walk by in the streets, or lose yourself in the blissful violin playing from the churches.
 Or just grab a drink and hit the dance floors in the famous clubs.
-Prague has it all.
+Prague caters to one and all.

 Where should you head to?

 Do you love enormous castles that look like they stepped out of fairy tales?
 How about dreamy ancient buildings?
 Prague has just the thing for you.
 A town on its own, the Prague castle is the largest ancient castle to exist.
 Climb up the 297 steps to the St. Vitus Cathedral tower to catch a breath-stopping view of the entire city.
 If you come here around five in the evening, you may be able to witness the guard-changing ceremony.

 Get ready to be swept off your feet by enthralling medieval charm.
 The Old Town Square houses the world’s oldest operating astronomical clock and remains to date one of the most famous places in Prague.
 Stand by and look at the clock strike a new hour and play some mesmerizing music.
 The Town Square, due to its popularity, is filled with tourists, so if you want to take some aesthetic photos without anyone photobombing, go as early as you can!